zmkali/zmkali/README.md

 ---

-### Audio Stem Splitter
+### Prism Stem Splitter

-Tool for separating audio tracks into individual stems (vocals, instruments, drums, bass) for music production and analysis workflows.
+Production-grade web application for separating audio tracks into 6 isolated stems (vocals, drums, bass, guitar, piano, other) using Meta's HTDemucs model.

-- Built using Python-based audio processing pipelines
-- *(More details coming soon)*
+- Engineered an audio separation pipeline using HTDemucs achieving high Signal-to-Distortion Ratio (SDR), with FFmpeg preprocessing to normalise and convert arbitrary audio formats into standardised model inputs
+- Architected an asynchronous FastAPI REST API handling file uploads, background job processing, and real-time progress polling — returning a job ID immediately so the frontend can track long-running inference tasks
+- Implemented dynamic hardware acceleration detection across NVIDIA CUDA, Apple MPS, and CPU backends, making the application hardware-agnostic out of the box

 ---